Monday - Friday

 The entire campus community of faculty, students, employees, and visitors are welcome to use our services as needed to access the university or to help it become more accessible to others.

 The University at Buffalo is subject to requirements of: the New York State Human Rights Act, Sections 503 and 504 of the Rehabilitation Act of 1973, Titles I and II of the Americans with Disabilities Act of 1990 (ADA), and the ADA Amendments Act of 2008.
-Complaints of discrimination, denial of academic adjustments or reasonable accomodations, or failure to provide effective auxiliary aids and services should be directed to the Office of Equity, Diversity and Affirmative Action Administration.
+Complaints of discrimination, denial of academic adjustments or reasonable accommodations, or failure to provide effective auxiliary aids and services should be directed to the Office of Equity, Diversity and Affirmative Action Administration.
 Telephone (716) 645-2266 to schedule an appointment.

 M.S., Counseling - Purdue University

 Randy Borst has 20 years' experience directing disability service programs in postsecondary education.
 He has an extensive history of volunteer leadership in community organizations, government services, and professional-membership associations.
 He is a member of the Board of Directors for People Inc. His personal hobbies include digital photography and playing the Kala Electric U-bass.